YasinAlhadi/alx-low_level_programming/0x02-functions_nested_loops/README.md

 9_ function that prints the 9 times table, starting with 0.
 11_  function that prints all natural numbers from n to 98, followed by a new line 13_ program that computes and prints the sum of all the multiples of 3 or 5 below 1024.
+14_ program that prints the first 50 Fibonacci numbers, starting with 1 and 2, followed by a new line.